MFR6340/theenglishextension.org/young-world-4/unit-5: The Story of Chocolate.md

 ## Supplemental Activities
 While at the Swiss Museum of Transport in Luzern, visit the [Swiss Chocolate Adventure](https://www.verkehrshaus.ch/en/visit/swiss-chocolate-adventure.html) you can learn more about chocolate production and taste creations made by Lindt chocolatiers.

 If you need even more Lindt, definitely go to the [Lindt Home of Chocolate ](https://www.lindt-home-of-chocolate.com/en/) in Zurich.
 Check out the 9meter tall fountain, which cycles 1,500kg of chocolate.
-You can also enroll in
+You can also enroll in a variety of chocolate classes.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTEyMDI2NTUsLTEyMDA0MTI2OSw3MT
+eyJoaXN0b3J5IjpbMTQyMDI3NzcyOSwtMTE5MTIwMjY1NSwtMT
-E3NDUzNjYsMTE3MDEzODMwNSwtODYxNDQ2MSwtNTU3MjY0Mzgz
+IwMDQxMjY5LDcxMTc0NTM2NiwxMTcwMTM4MzA1LC04NjE0NDYx
-LC0xOTQ0NjU4MDQ3LDY3NzczNzYwOCw2Njg2MDk0NzUsMTE5NT
+LC01NTcyNjQzODMsLTE5NDQ2NTgwNDcsNjc3NzM3NjA4LDY2OD
-k4NjI5LC0xNDcxNDMwMDEsLTM3Njk4MTgzMSwtMTU0NDU0NzEw
+YwOTQ3NSwxMTk1OTg2MjksLTE0NzE0MzAwMSwtMzc2OTgxODMx
-NywtMTU3NDU5OTExMiwtNTkyNjY5NDU2LDg5MTc4MTMzMCw4Nz
+LC0xNTQ0NTQ3MTA3LC0xNTc0NTk5MTEyLC01OTI2Njk0NTYsOD
-M1MTYyNjQsNjE3MDM3ODE4LC02MDI4MDI0NDcsOTgzMTA0MzIx
+kxNzgxMzMwLDg3MzUxNjI2NCw2MTcwMzc4MTgsLTYwMjgwMjQ0
-XX0=
+N119
 -->